shishenyxx/DeepMosaic/README.md

 9. To generate h5 files for other genome builds (not recommended) please follow [this link](https://github.com/gmcvicker/genome), note that this package runs in Python 2.7.

+10. OPTIONAL: To utilize `CRAM` file inputs instead of `BAM`, use the `-c` flag and include the path to the reference file that was used to build the cram file (such as hg19) when running the command from above.

 ### Output:
 After deepmosaic-draw is successfully executed, the following files/directories would be generated in the `[output_dir]`